Skip to main content

 Analog

 The DX816/822 consoles offer two main outputs.
-Line, microphone, and telecommunications channels have two assignable sends: PGM (program) and REC (recording).
+The line, microphone, and telecommunications channels feature two assignable sends: PGM (program) and REC (recording).

 Digital

-It features two digital sends via USB, allowing direct computer connection.
+It includes two digital sends via USB, allowing direct connection to computers.

-The operating system recognizes DX816/822 interfaces as USB recording devices, transmitting PGM (USB-1) and REC (USB-2) signals.
+The operating system recognizes the DX816/822 interfaces as USB recording devices, transmitting the PGM (USB-1) and REC (USB-2) signals.

 Streaming (AoIP, optional)

-With up to two AoIP expansion modules, the console can send PGM and REC as RTP streams over Ethernet, plus receive up to two remote audio streams.
-This enables direct linking with transmitter sites, remote studios, or external journalists via Internet.
+With up to two AoIP expansion modules, the console can send PGM and REC as RTP streams over Ethernet, in addition to receiving up to two remote audio streams.
+This enables direct linking with transmission facilities, remote studios, or external journalists via the Internet.

 AES-3 (optional)

-With an additional module, the console offers AES digital outputs for PGM and REC.
+With an additional module, the console provides AES digital outputs for PGM and REC.
 It can be used in parallel with an AoIP module.

 Monitoring

-The monitoring section distributes signals to the Studio and Control Room speakers and headphones.
-Includes:
+The monitoring section distributes signals to the studio and control room speakers and headphones.
+It includes:

-Studio Monitoring: allows selection of ON-AIR, PGM, REC or CUE.
-The signal is distributed to speakers and headphones through optional Solidyne HD3 and HD5 modules.
-Control Room Monitoring: independent level adjustments for headphones and speakers, with AIR (external tuner input), PGM, REC or CUE options.
-Preview listening (CUE): pre-fader signal is heard in headphones or control speakers.
-It can also be sent to Studio monitors.
-The talkback microphone also works in combination with CUE for private dialogue with a call on hold.
+Studio Monitoring: Allows selection of ON-AIR, PGM, REC or CUE.
+The signal is distributed to speakers and headphones via optional Solidyne HD3 and HD5 modules.
+Control Room Monitoring: Independent level adjustments for headphones and speakers, with options for AIR (external tuner input), PGM, REC or CUE.
+Cue Monitoring (CUE): The pre-fader signal can be monitored in control room headphones or speakers.
+It can also be sent to studio monitors.
+The talkback microphone operates in combination with CUE for private communication with a caller on hold.
 ON-AIR LIGHT (Tally Light): 12V output.
-Activated by the Master microphone button.
-Additionally, it incorporates a large LED on the chassis that acts as On-Air Light.
+Activates with the microphone master button.
+Additionally, it features a large LED on the chassis that serves as an ON-AIR indicator.

 GPIO

-The DX816/822 can trigger external devices when opening a fader, on channels:
+The DX816/822 allows triggering external devices when opening a fader, on the following channels:

 • MIC-1, MIC-2, MIC-3 (plus MIC-4, MIC-5 and MIC-6 in DX822).